invisiblehead/Sparse_Attention_on_Transformer-based_model/README.md

 ## How to use the Token pruning with longformer:

-### Once the conda virtual env: ltp1 is set up on your VM (Please don't update the default transformer in this virtual env, since it takes time and effort to set up ltp in huggingface transformer.):
+### Once the conda virtual env: ltp is set up on your VM (Please don't update the default transformer in this virtual env, since it takes time and effort to set up ltp in huggingface transformer.):

 #### 1. To activate the virtual env:
        $ conda activate ltp